Whitmer: Did 'a Lot of Cooking, Cleaning' During Secret Florida trip

-Michigan Gov. Gretchen Whitmer (D) continued to struggle to answer questions Wednesday about her recent secret trip to Florida on a private jet.
+Michigan Gov. Gretchen Whitmer (D) continued to struggle to answer questions about her recent secret trip to Florida on a private jet, during a Wednesday press conference.

-“A brief trip,” she claimed.
+“A brief trip,” she claimed during a press conference.
 “It was not a vacation and it was not a gift,” Whitmer asserted regarding questions about who paid for the trip, estimated to be valued at $40,000, aboard a plane owned by several Detroit businessmen.
 Deadline Detroit noted the cost of the trip amounts to over 25 percent of the governor’s annual pretaxed salary.

 Whitmer said she has a “family member who has been having a lot of health issues” and she “showed up to check in.”